MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Building-Scale CHP (P1)

-This measure adds an OpenStudio `GeneratorMicroTurbineHeatRecovery` object (EnergyPlus object `Generator:MicroTurbine`) to the supply side of a plant loop with a WaterHeater object.
-The `GeneratorMicroTurbine` is the Capstone C65 from the EnergyPlus `HeatRecoveryPlantLoopAuto.idf` example file (and others), which generates electric energy for the building and waste thermal energy that is used for service hot water.
-The code and topology is based on https://github.com/NREL/OpenStudio-resources/blob/develop/model/simulationtests/generator_microturbine.rb.
-The topology differs from the example file because OpenStudio does not allow WaterHeater objects on the same side of two different plant loops.
-The following block shows the parameters of the micro turbine and the associated objects.
+This OpenStudio measure adds a `GeneratorMicroTurbineHeatRecovery` object to the supply side of plant loop with a water heater.
+The micro turbine provides electricity generation and service water heating through exhaust air heat recovery.
+This object is translated to the EnergyPlus object `Generator:MicroTurbine` for simulation, which is a Capstone C65 from the EnergyPlus `HeatRecoveryPlantLoopAuto.idf` example file (and others) as shown below.

 ```
 Generator:MicroTurbine,